Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: The Proposed Quantum-Brain Approach

 \section{The Proposed Quantum-Brain Approach}

 This section presents the vision-brain understanding problem and the limitations of prior vision-brain understanding methods.
-Then, we introduce the quantum-inspired neural network based on the entanglement.
+Then, we introduce the quantum-inspired neural network based on entanglement.
 Finally, we summarize the learning framework for vision-brain understanding.
-Fig. \ref{fig:overview_framework} illustrates an overview framework of our proposed quantum-inspired neural network approach to vision-brain understanding.
+Fig. \ref{fig:overview_framework} illustrates an overview of the framework for our proposed quantum-inspired neural network approach to vision-brain understanding.